radius logo

 Account Executive with Forge Building Company

 Self-storage isn’t just for homeowners and renters anymore.
 In recent years, more and more facilities are adding “contractor units” to their mix.
-These units are specifically geared towards small business owners who would consider themselves a “contractor” of a particular trade.
+These units are specifically geared towards small business owners who would consider themselves a “contractor” of a particular trade industry.
 There is a great benefit for them being able to rent a larger self-storage so they may continue to grow and scale their business.
 Many contractors get to a point where they have outgrown working from their home or garage; however, they aren’t ready to move into a commercial/industrial space.
 Renting a Contractor Unit becomes a solution to their growing problem and is at a price that they can absorb into their operating costs.

 storage facility